 Here are some questions you should ask yourself to discover your risk tolerance.

-* How much longer are you willing to work to make up for any large losses?
+- How much longer are you willing to work to make up for any large losses?
+Using Financial SEER is one of the best ways to quantify risk tolerance through time.
 My answer: three months.

 Whatever you think your risk tolerance is, take it down by 50% and that is more likely your real risk tolerance.
 Being overly confident is extremely dangerous when it comes to investing.